 Military programs are governed by federal law, Department of Defense policy and additional policies specific to the branches of service.
 Below are excerpts from federal law that govern the civil rights and education of military family members with special needs.

-Title 10, United States Code (USC) §1781c, "Office of Community Support for Military Families With Special Needs," Jan.
-7, 2011 This legislation established the Office of Community Support for Military Families With Special Needs to enhance and improve DoD support for military families with special medical or educational needs through the development of appropriate policies, dissemination of appropriate information and more.
+Title 10, United States Code (USC) §1781c, "Office of Special Needs," Jan.
+7, 2011 This legislation established the Office of Special Needs to enhance and improve DoD support for military families with special medical or educational needs through the development of appropriate policies, dissemination of appropriate information and more.
 See the Standardizing the Exceptional Family Member Program Fact Sheet to learn more.

 Title 42, USC, Chapter 126, "Equal Opportunity for Individuals with Disabilities," Feb.
 1, 2010 This legislation provides a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.
 See the Equal Opportunity for Individuals with Disabilites Fact Sheet to learn more.